valassi/bluefin/README.md

 ## Overview

-This software is supported on SLC5, SLC6 and CC7 machines (and other variants of RedHat 5, 6 and 7 distributions).
+This software is supported on SLC6 and CC7 machines (and other variants of RedHat 6 and 7 distributions).
+Support on CERNVM is incomplete because of problems with the pdflatex distribution on that platform.

 The CVMFS file system is required to use the ROOT, Boost, TBB and GCC libraries installed there.

 To build the software: type `make`.

-You can also use the prebuilt SLC6 bluefin binary in `prebuilt/slc6`.
+You can also use the prebuilt bluefin binary in `prebuilt/slc6` or `prebuilt/centos7`.
 In that case, please use the provided `setup.csh` and `setup.sh` scripts in the same directory.

 Some examples of using bluefin are in the `tests.sh` script.